catherinelee95/ErrorProneExtension/MyBugChecker/MyBug.md

 We cover all valid cases of a post-increment and post-decrement being used in a return statement.
 As post-increment/decrements can only be applied to integers stored in variables, we only cover such cases.

-### Valid instances of a ‘useless integer increment in return statement’ bug:
+### Valid instances of a ‘useless increment in return statement’ bug:
 1. A single variable being post incremented/decremented (e.g. x++ or x--)

 ```